-Castle’s colored work is often minimal with imagery reduced to the most elemental of forms, leaving nothing but familiar colors for reference.
+Castle’s colored work is often minimal with imagery reduced to the most elemental of forms.

-This detailed drawing, copied from an advertisement, demonstrates Castle’s deft line work and ability to copy detailed imagery.
-The Soldiers and Sailors Monument, depicted in the drawing, is in Indianapolis, IN.
+This detailed drawing, copied from an advertisement, demonstrates Castle’s line work and ability to copy detailed imagery.
+The Soldiers and Sailors Monument, depicted in the drawing, is in Indianapolis.

-Castle uses several visual devices to bring the viewer into this drawing.
-Initially, the viewer enters the room after scanning the tabletop in the foreground.
-The geometric patterns on both the ceiling and the floor then add to the perspectival understanding of this heavily patterned room.
+Several visual devices bring the viewer into this drawing.
+For example, the tabletop in the foreground and the geometric patterns on both the ceiling and floor.